TophyP/Notes/AZ-900/AZ-900 Virtual Machines.md

    - One reason is dahil sa restrictions sa regions (sa free account)
 6. Your compute service on the Azure platform
 7. You can choose from different OS from WinServer to Linux
+8. There's a limit to how many VMs you can create (depending on your subscription)
+   - Check Subscription then Usage + Quotas
+9. A resource can only be mapped to ONE resource group and ONE subscription

 # Virtual Machine Types